psipeter/investment-game-webapp/game/README.md

-# investment-game-webapp
+# investment-game
-Web application to play the investment game...for science!
+Web application for playing the investment game

 # Production
 In ```settings.py```